 Do you wish to know what A Day in the Life of a Pharmacy Technician is like because you are pursuing the course?
 Or are you a Pharmacy Technician who is looking for some guidance on how to organize your day?
 I have it all listed here.
 So, let’s begin!

 Well, for starters, the life of a Pharmacy Technician is pretty interesting.
 First, let me tell you what a Pharmacy Technician is.
 Pharmacy Technicians assist pharmacists in their daily work and manage different aspects of the pharmacy.
 They are supporting pillars for pharmacists who have a lot of tasks to attend to.
 The tasks get split to Pharmacy Technicians who take care of the secondary line of work at the pharmacy.

 In order to become a Certified Pharmacy Technician, you need to get a Pharmacy Technician Certification.
 This lays down the path for a fruitful career in Pharmacy.

 Throughout this article, you will find quotes, information and insights into the daily life of a pharmacy technician.
-Feel free to check out these free practice tests if you wish to start a career as a Pharmacy Technician.
+Feel free to check out these free PTCB practice tests if you wish to start a career as a Pharmacy Technician.

-A Day in the Life of a pharmacy technician typically starts with phone calls, handing out prescriptions, refilling medicines, and all such regular tasks.
+A Day in the Life as a pharmacy technician typically starts with phone calls, handing out prescriptions, refilling medicines, and all such regular tasks.
 Along with this, they handle verification processes, in which they validate all patient data when dispensing medicines and completing refill requests.
 Of course, labeling bottles is also an added task.